A Generalized Variable Importance Metric and Estimator for Black Box Machine Learning Models: Abstract

 \section{Abstract}

-The aim of this study is to define importance of predictors for black box machine learning methods, where the prediction function can be complex and cannot be represented by statistical parameters.
-In this paper we defined a ``Generalized Variable Importance Metric (GVIM)'' using the true conditional expectation function for a continuous or a binary response variable.
-We further showed that the defined GVIM can be represented as a function of the Conditional Average Treatment Effect (CATE) for multinomial and continuous predictors.
-Then we propose how the metric can be estimated using using any machine learning models.
-Finally using simulations we evaluated the properties of the estimator when estimated from XGBoost, Random Forest and a mis-specified generalized additive model.
+In this paper we define a population parameter, ``Generalized Variable Importance Metric (GVIM)'', to measure importance of predictors for black box machine learning methods, where the importance is not represented by model-based parameter.
+GVIM is defined for each input variable, using the true conditional expectation function, and it measures the variable's importance in affecting a continuous or a binary response.
+We extend previously published results to show that the defined GVIM can be represented as a function of the Conditional Average Treatment Effect (CATE) for any kind of a predictor, which gives it a causal interpretation and further justification as an alternative to classical measures of significance that are only available in simple parametric models.
+Extensive set of simulations using realistically complex relationships between covariates and outcomes and number of regression techniques of varying degree of complexity show the performance of our proposed estimator of the GVIM.